HypothesisWorks/hypothesis/CONTRIBUTING.rst

 except to type 'make' followed by the name of the task you want to run.

-All of it will be checked on Travis so you don't *have* to run anything locally, but you might find it useful to do so: A full travis run takes about an hour, so running a smaller set of tests locally can be helpful.
+All of it will be checked on Travis so you don't *have* to run anything locally, but you might find it useful to do so: A full Travis run takes about an hour, so running a smaller set of tests locally can be helpful.

 The makefile should be "fairly" portable, but is currently only known to work on Linux or OS X. It *might* work